 Developing easy and efficient coordination is a process that can require changing the habits of a lifetime.
 Over a hundred years ago, F. Matthias Alexander (1869-1955) created a brilliant technique for making these in-depth changes.
 Learning Alexander's Technique can have profound benefits for the quality of life of the student, from alleviating chronic pain and excess tension to developing a greater understanding of self.

 Alexander Technique teacher training continues and intensifies the unique learning experience that takes place in private lessons.
 The training is a fascinating process that is often one of remarkable growth and improvement for the teacher-trainee.

-Trainees are provided with the ample, regular class time and individual attention necessary for developing the skills and knowledge essential to teaching the Technique.
-The course meets for several hours each day, five days a week for three and one-half years.
+Trainees are provided with the daily, in-person class time and individual attention necessary for developing the skills and knowledge essential to teaching the Technique.
+The course meets for several hours each day for three years.
 This daily certification program fulfills the teacher-training standards established by F. Matthias Alexander, the creator of the Alexander Technique.

 Teacher Training Course Instruction